PedroDanielBrunetto/PedroDanielBrunetto/README.md

 ## Get to know me a little more

 ### Hello, welcome to my professional profile!
-I am a 18-year-old student currently studying System Development Technician at Etec Dra.
-Ruth Cardoso, and I am also pursuing a degree in Systems Analysis and Development at UNIP.
-I have a great skill in software development, both for web and applications, using various programming languages and frameworks.
-I am constantly seeking to update and improve my skills to meet market demands and offer efficient and innovative solutions.
-I am available for new projects and job opportunities in the software development field.
+I am an 18-year-old student currently enrolled in the Technical Development of Systems program at Etec Dra.
+Ruth Cardoso, and I am pursuing a degree in Analysis and Systems Development at the Universidade Católica de Santos.
+I have strong skills in software development, both for web and applications, using various programming languages and frameworks.

+### Additionally, I have well-developed soft skills such as teamwork and project organization.
+I am capable of effectively collaborating in multidisciplinary teams, sharing ideas and knowledge to achieve common goals.
+I also possess organizational skills, allowing me to plan and manage projects efficiently, ensuring deadlines and delivering quality results.

+### I am constantly updating and enhancing my skills to meet market demands and provide efficient and innovative solutions.
+I am available for new projects and job opportunities.

 ### I am joining the GitHub community and still studying new programming languages.
 Here, I intend to share my experiences and achievements in the field.
 In 2023, I will add several repositories to share my progress.
 It will be a pleasure to have you here!